 So what is the bottom line?
 Is there a clear favorite between the Leica Q Typ 116 and the Olympus E-M10 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica Q (Typ 116):